jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet there is something missing.

 Techvolution is indeed the new politics of the Internt Age.
 But politics doesn't pay us money, generate electricity, or grow food to eat.
 To really work, play, and grow families in the Internet Age, we also must upgrade our economics.
 Only with a modernized way to earn a living will Main Street control their daily neccessities.
+And, since power is to politics what money is to finance, your personal choices are always your most potent political weapon.

 With this in mind, a modern economy for the middle-class is the goaline the new philosophy of must fight for and defend.